 a) Obsessive-compulsive Disorder

-This is marked by repeated thoughts, impulses, or depictions that come uninvited, make on anxious, and are difficult to control.
-Likewise, it is also marked by repeated behaviors that are way too challenging to control but help in reducing anxiety is generated.
+This includes repeated thoughts, impulses, or depictions that come uninvited, make you anxious, and are difficult to control.
+Likewise, it includes uncontrollable repeated behaviors that help in reducing anxiety.

 b) Body Dysmorphic Disorder

 In this, the individual is preoccupied with a supposed defect in his/her appearance which seems unimportant to others.
 The person reacts to such a preoccupation by engaging in repetitive behaviors.
 These may include grooming, comparing himself/herself to others, etc.

 In this disorder, the individual has a problem getting rid of certain possessions irrespective of their real value.
 Such actions may result in a collection of items that impact routine functioning.

 Some of the common depressive disorders are as follows:

 This is marked by loss of delight in activities, melancholy, difficulty in sleeping, feeling worthless, and demotivation that persists for at least two weeks.

 This disorder is characterized by major mood swings or depressive signs.
 These are experienced in the week which is immediately before the beginning of the chumming.
 However, these reduce to a large extent or are completely absent in the week after menses.

 This is marked by some major mood swings or depressive signs that an individual has faced for at least 2 weeks.